History of personal computers: The beginnings of the personal computer industry

 The "brain" [computer] may one day come down to our level [of the common people] and help with our income-tax and book-keeping calculations.
 But this is speculation and there is no sign of it so far.

 — British newspaper The Star in a June 1949 news article about the EDSAC computer, long before the era of the personal computers.

 Simon

-Simon was a small electro-mechanical computer project developed by Edmund Berkeley and presented in a thirteen articles series issued in Radio-Electronics magazine from October 1950.
-The Simon was in some sense a personal computer although was not of much practical use, the four-function ALU was only 2 bits wide meaning that it was not capable of operating on any number greater than 3.
-There were far more sophisticated and practical computers available at the time (such as EDSAC) and the kit was intended only as an educational machine for hobbyists to learn about the operation and design of a digital computer.
+Simon was a small electro-mechanical computer project developed by Edmund Berkeley and presented in a thirteen-article series in Radio-Electronics magazine from October 1950.
+The Simon was in some sense a personal computer, although it was not of much practical use.
+The four-function ALU was only 2 bits wide, meaning it was not capable of operating on any number greater than 3.
+There were far more sophisticated and practical computers available at the time (such as EDSAC), and the kit was intended only as an educational machine for hobbyists to learn about the operation and design of a digital computer.
 The value in Simon was that the digital principles learnt could be scaled up to the task of building a larger and more useful machine.